chenabei0421/IGcrawlerByHashtagORShortcode/README.md

 # IGcrawlerByHashtag
-IG-Crawler by Hashtag using Instaloader.
+IG-Crawler by Hashtag, Shortcode using Instaloader.
 Instaloader: https://github.com/instaloader/instaloader

 Note:
 1. pip instaloader is needed.
-2. log an IG account will avoid some error.
+2. Log an IG account will avoid some error.
+3. sleep will avoid 429 softban.